 - Telephone/Internet/Fax and Related Expenses: $.5k to $1k.

 - Necessary Capital: Used to support the business until it starts to turn a profit — $60k to $120k depending on expected daily volume and recurring costs.

 According to the owners — Peggy and Andrew Cherng — the profit margin of a typical Panda Express is a little lower than industry leaders, clocking in around 10%.
 (Compare to 25% at Chipotle for example).
 This is, according to the Cherngs, because Panda focuses so much on creating great food and offering its employees strong opportunities for personal growth.
 The owners are satisfied with their profit margin, and don’t plan on doing anything to meaningfully move it anytime soon.

-There’s only one qualification Panda Express asks of a franchisee — that you become an employee.
-Yep, Panda Express doesn’t offer franchises.
-They almost went public in the’90s, but are glad they decided against it and intend to continue with no franchises for the foreseeable future.
+Unfortunately, Panda Express does NOT currently offer franchises.
+They almost started franchising in the’90s, but they decided against it and intend to continue with this policy for the foreseeable future.

-If you’re interested in running a Panda Express franchise, don’t let that news get you down — there are dozens of Chinese food franchises and several hundreds of food franchises out there for you to choose from.
+If you are interested in owning and operating a Panda Express franchise, this is not currently an option.
+But don’t let that news get you down — there are dozens of profitable Chinese food franchises and hundreds of other fast food franchises out there for you to choose from.
 Get in touch with a skilled franchise broker who can help match you with the franchisor that best fits your passion, skills and budget.